Employees Perception Of Leadership In A Culturally Diverse Organization: Qualitative Case Study

 Culture: Culture is defined as “an ever-evolving phenomenon” shared by individuals with the same nationality, origin, language, or creed (Ozgen et al., 2015, p.
 47).

 Assumptions, Limitations, and Delimitations

-An understandable assumption of this study is that the participants might have a variety of perceptions of leadership in the workplace.
+A reasonable assumption of this study is that the participants might have a variety of perceptions of leadership in the workplace.
 They may feel like the organization's interest in their response to the interview could have a negative impact on their participation.
-The fact that the participants have nothing to gain from their active participation in this study and it might create a difficult time obtaining a reliable or valid response to the interviews.
-The significance of a case study design requires the researcher to base the research study questions on structural and meaningful experiences of the participants to gain their trust.
-An open mind is required for the researchers’ intentions to be perceived as unbiased, trustworthy, and genuine to the participants being interviewed.
+The fact that the participants have nothing to gain from their active participation in this study might create a difficult time obtaining a reliable or valid response to the interviews.
+The significance of a case study design requires the researcher to base the research study questions on formative and meaningful experiences of the participants to gain their trust.
+An open mind is required for the researchers' intentions to be perceived as unbiased, trustworthy, and genuine to the participants being interviewed.

 The interview process has its limitations.
 Interviewing participants for a research study will have limitations that are based on time, analysis, and a collection of the participant's responses to the questions.
 An understanding of the research study questions regarding the participant's experience might cause resistance and interpret invalid responses.
 The participants might feel a tremendous amount of pressure understanding the questions and responding to the questions.

-The perception of leadership in a culturally diverse organization has changed to a sound practice of awareness, adaptable methods of operation and a diverse workforce (Mosea, et al. 2015).
+The perception of leadership in a culturally diverse organization has changed to a sound practice of awareness, adaptable methods of operation and a diverse workforce (Mosea et al., 2015).
 However, the guidelines for effective or ineffective leadership are not profoundly explicit in various scenarios; such as managing employees in a culturally diverse organization.
-The demand for leadership in an organization has increased the pressure for the purpose of effective leadership (Onkham, et al. 2015).
+The demand for leadership in an organization has increased the pressure for effective leadership (Onkham et al., 2013).